-Funny Kids Quotes fill the pages of my diary - The Diary of a First Grade Teacher.
-I love the way my students express themselves ...
-And I'm so glad I took a minute to jot down these funny kids' quotes.
+Funny Kids Quotes fill the pages of The Diary of a First Grade Teacher.
+I love the way my students express themselves and I'm so glad I took a minute to jot down these funny kids' quotes.

 Martin told me that his mother was in the hot-spit-ul.
 “She’s REAL sick,” he whispered to me.

 I said, “Do you know WHY she’s in the hospital?"